401-advanced-javascript-nathanRcox/seattle-js-401d39/class-06/README.md

 ### Static Methods operate at the model level, before (or without) an instance

-These are useful for looking things up (like a user), pre-loading queries, validating an instance, etc. Generally, use these to return instances or collections
+These are useful for looking things up (like a user), pre-loading queries, validating an instance, etc. Generally, use these to return instances or collections.

 ```javascript
 // food-model.js